(June 12, 2018) Cases of pertussis (whooping cough) persist on the UO campus and are widespread in the Eugene community.

 About Pertussis (Whooping Cough)

 - Pertussis is an acute respiratory tract infection caused by bacteria that presents as a chronic cough in most patients.
-In adolescents and adults, the chronic cough associated with pertussis can last up to six weeks (occasionally longer).
+In adolescents and adults, the chronic cough associated with pertussis can last up to six weeks or longer.

 - The best way to protect against pertussis is through vaccination.
-The tetanus, diphtheria and pertussis (Tdap) vaccine is a required vaccine at the University of Oregon and many students have received it.
+The tetanus, diphtheria and pertussis (Tdap) vaccine is a required vaccine at the UO and many students have received it.

-- Occasionally, even those who have been appropriately vaccinated with Tdap may still become ill, though not necessarily as severely.
+- Even those who have been appropriately vaccinated with the Tdap vaccine, however, may still become ill.

-- The most at-risk individuals are pregnant women, infants under one year of age, those who live in the same household as someone with pertussis, and individuals with certain pre-existing health conditions.
+- The most at-risk individuals are pregnant women in the third trimester, infants under one year of age, those who live in the same household as someone with pertussis, and individuals with certain pre-existing health conditions.

 - Pertussis is contagious.

-- Pertussis is spread by respiratory droplets that tend to fall to the ground a few feet from a person coughing, laughing, talking, shouting, or singing.
+- Pertussis is spread by respiratory droplets that tend to fall to the ground a few feet from a person coughing, laughing, talking, shouting, or sneezing.

 What Students Can Do